medizininformatik-initiative/cord-dq-checker/README.md

   | orpha code number  |  orphaCoding_no |
   | unique-RD case number  | unique_rdCase_no  |
   | Orpha-coded case number| orphaCase_no  |
-- The data quality framework [`dqLib`](https://github.com/medizininformatik-initiative/dqLib) is used as an R package for generating specific reports on data quality related issues and metrics.
+- The data quality framework [`dqLib`](https://github.com/medizininformatik-initiative/dqLib) has been used as an R package for generating specific reports on data quality related issues and metrics.
 - The following references are required to assess the quality of orphacoding and can be easily updated with new versions:
   - The standard Alpha-ID-SE terminology [1]
   - A reference for tracer diagnoses such as the list provided in [2].